About Ben

 As our spokesperson

-A considerable part of Ben's role as Chief Executive involves convening conversations with key figures and decision makers in four national Churches, to bring about positive changes to pay and conditions, improving the lives of all those living in clergy households.
+A considerable part of Ben's role as Chief Executive involves convening and contributing to conversations with key figures and decision makers, seeking to bring about positive changes to pay and conditions, and to improve the wellbeing of all those living in clergy households.

-Ben also makes regularly appearances in the media, most recently in an interview with Premier Christian Radio, and similarly in print with Church Times, where he raised our concerns that 1 in 5 serving clergy relied on the help of a charity to get by.
+Ben also makes regular appearances in the media, most recently in an interview with Premier Christian Radio, and similarly in print with Church Times, where he raised our concerns that 1 in 5 serving clergy relied on the help of a charity to get by.
+Ben also regularly speaks at clergy conferences, and preaches at special services.

 The Actress and The Bishop